Cadmos-finance/Stake2Care-sc/README.md

 ## Impact Vault

-- ✔ Deployer has correct STETH balance at test start and can set STETH accrual
+- ✔ Deployer has correct stETH balance at test start and can set stETH accrual
-- ✔ Only deployer can set STETH accrual and call the mint function
+- ✔ Only deployer can set stETH accrual and call the mint function
-- ✔ Anyone can submit by sending ETH directly to the StETH contract
+- ✔ Anyone can submit by sending ETH directly to the stETH contract
-- ✔ Deployer has correct MSF-STETH balance at test start
+- ✔ Deployer has correct msfETH balance at test start
 - ✔ Depositor can Mint Asset by sending ETH to `receive()` of `lidoImpactVaultDepositor` and then Withdraw
-- ✔ Depositor can Mint Asset by sending StETH via `depositAsset()` function of `lidoImpactVaultDepositor`
+- ✔ Depositor can Mint Asset by sending stETH via `depositAsset()` function of `lidoImpactVaultDepositor`
 - ✔ Depositor can Mint Asset by sending ETH to `depositETH()` of `lidoImpactVaultDepositor` with a depositProportion of 80%
 - ✔ `depositToken()` should revert with `NotImplementedError`
 - ✔ Only owner can set AutoCollectThreshold